-We seek to provide our stockholders with an efficient vehicle to invest in a portfolio of publicly traded master limited partnerships ("MLPs") in the energy infrastructure sector.
-Our investment objective is to seek a high level of total return with an emphasis on current distributions paid to stockholders.
-For purposes of our investment objective, total return includes capital appreciation of, and all distributions received from, securities in which we invest regardless of the tax character of the distributions.
+Our investment objective is to provide our stockholders a high level of total return with an emphasis on current distributions paid to stockholders.
+For purposes of our investment objective, total return includes capital appreciation on our common stock, and all distributions received from us, regardless of the tax character of the distributions.
+Similar to the tax characterization of distributions made by MLPs to their unitholders, a portion of our distributions are expected to be treated as a return of capital to stockholders.
 We consider our investment objective a nonfundamental investment policy.
 We cannot assure you that we will achieve our investment objective.

-We are a nondiversified, closed-end management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act").
-We were organized as a corporation on October 30, 2003, pursuant to a charter (the "Charter") governed by the laws of the State of Maryland.
+We are a Maryland corporation registered as a non-diversified, closed-end management investment company under the Investment Company Act of 1940 (the "1940 Act").
+We were organized as a corporation on April 23, 2010, pursuant to a charter (the "Charter") governed by the laws of the State of Maryland.
 Our fiscal year ends on November 30.
-We commenced operations in February 2004 following our initial public offering.
-Our common stock is listed on the New York Stock Exchange ("NYSE") under the symbol "TYG."
-On June 23, 2014 we acquired the assets and liabilities of Tortoise Energy Capital Corporation and Tortoise North American Energy Corporation via merger.
-As of January 31, 2017, we had net assets of approximately \$1,553.5 million attributable to our common stock.
-As of January 31, 2017, we had outstanding \$165.0 million of our Mandatory Redeemable Preferred Stock (the "Tortoise Preferred Shares") and \$412.5 million of our privately placed Senior Notes (the "Tortoise Notes").
+We commenced operations on July 30, 2010 following our initial public offering.
+As of July 31, 2017, we had net assets of approximately \$889.5 million attributable to our common stock.
+Our common stock is listed on the New York Stock Exchange ("NYSE") under the trading or "ticker" symbol "NTG."

+As of July 31, 2017, we had outstanding \$110.0 million of our privately placed Mandatory Redeemable Preferred Stock ("MRP Shares") and \$284.0 million of our privately placed senior notes (the "Notes").

-We have established an unsecured credit facility with U.S. Bank N.A. serving as a lender and the lending syndicate agent on behalf of other lenders participating in the credit facility, which currently allows us to borrow up to \$157.5 million.
-Outstanding balances under the credit facility generally accrue interest at a variable annual rate equal to the one-month LIBOR rate plus 1.20%, with a fee of 0.15% on any unused balance of the credit facility.
-As of January 31, 2017, the effective rate was 1.98%.
-The credit facility remains in effect through June 13, 2017.
+We have established an unsecured credit facility with Bank of America, N.A. which currently allows us to borrow up to \$97.0 million.
+Outstanding balances under the credit facility generally accrue interest at a variable annual rate equal to the one-month LIBOR rate plus 1.20%, with a tiered non-use fee on an unused balance of the credit facility.
+Non-use fees accrue at a rate of 0.25% when the outstanding balance of the credit facility is below \$48.5 million and 0.15% when the outstanding balance on the facility is at least \$48.5 million, but below \$67.9 million.
+The outstanding balance is not subject to the non-use fee when the amount outstanding is at least \$67.9 million.
+As of July 31, 2017, the effective rate was 2.43%.
+The credit facility remains in effect through June 12, 2019.
 We currently expect to seek to renew the credit facility at an amount sufficient to meet our operating needs.
 We may draw on the facility from time to time to fund investments in accordance with our investment policies and for general corporate purposes.
-As of January 31, 2017, we had outstanding approximately \$82.0 million under the credit facility.
+As of July 31, 2017, we had outstanding \$55.5 million under the credit facility.